Menu

 What can be done about hair loss?

-Secondly, there are non-surgical options such as low-level laser therapy and platelet-rich plasma (PRP).
+Secondly, there are non-surgical options such as low-level laser therapy, a type of laser treatment that can stimulate hair growth by activating hair follicles, and platelet-rich plasma (PRP).

 Lastly is a hair transplant.
 Hair transplant techniques have come on leaps and bounds since the dark days of the infamous “plug” transplants of the 70s and early 80s.
-Nowadays, individual hair follicles can be taken from the back and sides of the patient’s head and transplanted to the thinning areas, allowing for great coverage and completely natural looking head of hair.
+Nowadays, individual hair follicles can be taken from the back and sides of the patient’s head and transplanted to the thinning areas, allowing for great coverage and a completely natural looking head of hair.
+Hair transplantation involves removal of hair from the occipital scalp and re-implantation into the bald vertex and frontal scalp.

 Male Pattern Baldness